Singulink/PrefixClassName.MsTest/README.md

 Visit https://github.com/Singulink to see our full list of publicly available libraries and other open-source projects.

+## Version Info

+PrefixTestClass v2 is compatible with MSTest v4+.
+Use PrefixTestClass v1 for earlier versions of MSTest.

 ## Installation

 The package is available on NuGet - simply install the `PrefixClassName.MsTest` package.